pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 [Source](https://www.mordorintelligence.com/industry-reports/robotics-market)

+---
 ###  Market size
 Robot Market size exceeded USD 3 billion in 2020 and is anticipated to grow at a CAGR of over 15% between 2021 and 2030.
 The growing demand for UVC disinfection and service robots to mitigate the spread of COVID-19 virus and support public safety is driving the market growth globally.

+1. Robotic Process Automation (RPA) Market is estimated to reach USD 2,467.0 million by 2022, at a CAGR of 30.14% between 2017 and 2022.
+The base year considered for the study is 2016 and the forecast period is between 2017 and 2022.

+1. The industrial robotics market is projected to reach USD 75.3 billion by 2026, it is expected to grow at a CAGR of 12.3% from 2021 to 2026.

 ![](https://cdn.gminsights.com/image/rd/electronics-and-media/robot-market.jpg)